Jordan Ladd: Early life

 She graduated from high school in 1993, managing to lead a normal life despite her family's fame; she once remarked: "When I was in high school I used to go to the clubs, and of course that's exciting [...]
 You want to drink before you can and get into places you can't.
 But once I started acting professionally, I really didn't want to do the Hollywood nightlife thing."
-She attended Southern Methodist University in Dallas, Texas.
+She enrolled at Southern Methodist University in Dallas, Texas in 1992, but dropped out after a year of studies.

 Career

 1990s

 At the age of two, Ladd began appearing in commercials.
 Her first commercial was for Polaroid.
 She began acting in film and television while in school, working with her mother in made-for-television films such as The Girl Who Came Between Them (1990) and Broken Promises: Taking Emily Back (1993).
-After graduating high school, she took up acting professionally.
+After graduating from high school, she took up acting professionally.

 In 1994, she guest-starred in an episode of the NBC series Saved by the Bell: The New Class and made her big screen debut with a supporting appearance as a promiscuous college student opposite Alyssa Milano in the film Embrace of the Vampire.
 She spent the majority of the 1990s appearing in a variety of independent films, including Inside Out, Nowhere, and Stand-ins.
 In 1999, she appeared in Taking the Plunge, and also landed her first high-profile role alongside Drew Barrymore as a popular student who tortures an insecure copy editor in the teen comedy Never Been Kissed.
 The film was a commercial success, grossing US$84.5 million globally, and gave her an initial wide exposure with audiences.